mlanza/logseq-classy/README.md

 * `inputs` — Optional query input(s).
 * `matches` — Optional regular expression(s) expressed as strings for further filtering blocks by their content text.
 * `classname` — Class name to apply to matching block elements found in the DOM.
+* `refreshRate` — Seconds until query runs and refreshes on-screen classes.
+The Logseq plugin api currently lacks a document or block update callback.
+Without this, polling is the only viable alternative.

 The following settings example demonstrates how to mark the DOM with the `overdue-task` and `future-task` classes: